-The House Committee on Veterans’ Affairs’ main hearing room, Room 334, was built in the Beaux-Arts style, with a dome ceiling, designed by the New York architecture firm Carrère and Hastings.
+The House Committee on Veterans’ Affairs’ main hearing room was built in the Beaux-Arts style, with a dome ceiling, designed by the New York architecture firm Carrère and Hastings.
 The room provides a view of the Capitol.
 Behind the dais stand 21 flags representing congressionally chartered Veterans Service Organizations with which the Committee works closely.
 The flags provide visitors with a physical representation of the veterans who have directly impacted the work of the Committee.
 The Committee’s hearing rooms represent the voice of the veterans on Capitol Hill.

 In 1982, the VFW Post 1830 presented the portrait of the “Montgomery G.I Bill” author, 1981-1994 Chairman G.V.
 “Sonny” Montgomery, painted by Thomas Nielsen.
 Chairman Montgomery also served in the U.S. Army during World War II and the Korean War.
 On November 10, 2005, President George W. Bush awarded Montgomery the Presidential Medal of Freedom, the highest American civilian honor.

 Room 334 also contains a statue of Audie L. Murphy with a gold placard, which reads, “America’s Most Decorated Citizen Soldier, WWII 1924-71.”
 In addition, a grandfather clock was presented to the Committee in 1967 by the members from the Veterans Administration Domiciliary from White City, Oregon, and stands in the room.